Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/authors/adix/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni
 ---

-Adam Dix is an Graduate Student in Nuclear Engineering at Purdue University.
-He graduated from Purdue University with a B.S. in 2020 and a M.S. in 2022, both in Nuclear Engineering.
+Adam Dix is an engineer at the Naval Nuclear Laboratories.
+He graduated from Purdue University with a B.S. in 2020, M.S. in 2022, and Ph.D. in 2025, all in Nuclear Engineering.

+#### Honors and Awards
+ - Graduate Student Recognition Seminar, Purdue University School of Nuclear Engineering, 2025
+ - Innovations in Nuclear Energy Research and Development Student Competition (INSC), First Place Open Competition, 2023
+ - Early Career Graduate Research Award, Purdue University School of Nuclear Engineering, 2023
+ - Outstanding Graduate Service Scholarship, 2023
+ - UNLP Fellowship, awarded 2020